nabanita-data/data-portfolio/MSc_Project/README.md

-This folder contains notebooks from my MSc project.
+This folder contains a notebook from my MSc project on explainable machine learning for structured data.
+The notebook includes data inspection, preprocessing, model training and SHAP-based explanation.